allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 The test should pass.

-Broadly speaking, you can run whole application inside a test environment and interact with it as if it was a real browser.
+Broadly speaking, you can run the whole application inside a test environment and interact with it as if it were a real browser.
 This is possible because SeqFlow consumes less memory and CPU than other frameworks.

 ## Conclusion

-In this tutorial, we have learned how to create a simple application using SeqFlow.
+This tutorial taught us how to create a simple application using SeqFlow.
 We have covered the following topics:

 - How to create a new SeqFlow application.
 - How to fetch data from an API and manage the state of the application.